 We are the sole supplier of NZ dollar banknotes and coins.
 Currency is a liability on our balance sheet because banks that deal directly with the Reserve Bank to buy physical currency can return it to us in exchange for a deposit in their account at the Reserve Bank.
 Our currency liabilities initially increased by $0.8bn from $7.2bn in February 2020 as banks filled ATMs in preparation for potential disruptions to supply chains ahead of the COVID-19 lockdown.
 At the end of April 2021, our currency liabilities were $8.22bn.

 If the balance in the Crown Settlement Account (CSA) is positive, our balance sheet shows a liability.
 If the Government is overdrawn, the overdraft is an asset on the balance sheet (see overdraft facility above).
 The positive CSA balance has increased substantially over recent months, reaching $40.06bn at the end of April, as the government bond issuance has outpaced expenditure.

 Banks in New Zealand also hold accounts with us and use these accounts to settle inter-bank payments.
 These accounts cannot be overdrawn unlike the CSA.

-The growth of banks' settlement balances has eased over recent months though, as increased Government Bond issuance withdraws cash from the banking system into the Crown Settlement Account.
+The growth of banks' settlement balances has been partially offset by increased Government Bond issuance, which withdraws cash from the banking system into the Crown Settlement Account.